apollo

 0

-MOXIFLOXACIN belongs to the class of 'antibiotics', primarily taken to treat bacterial infections.
+Moxifloxacin belongs to the class of antibiotics, primarily taken to treat bacterial infections.
 A bacterial infection is a condition in which bacteria grow in the body and cause infection.
-It can target any body part and multiple very quickly.
+It can target any body part and multiple parts very quickly.

-MOXIFLOXACIN should be taken in the dose and duration as advised by your doctor.
-It is advised to take with food and should be taken at a fixed time to achieve maximum effect.
-In some cases, you may experience common side effects like nausea, vomiting, stomach pain, loss of appetite, dizziness, and headache.
+Moxifloxacin may cause common side effects like nausea, vomiting, stomach pain, loss of appetite, dizziness, and headache.
 Most of these side effects do not require medical attention and gradually resolve over time.
-However, if the side effects are persistent, reach out to your doctor.
+However, if the side effects persist, reach out to your doctor.

 Medicinal Benefits